vasilakisfil/rails5_api_tutorial/README.md

 Now, using ActiveHashRelation API we can ask for users that were created after a specific date or users with a specific email prefix etc. We can also ask for specific sorting and aggregation queries.

-_However, there might be some security implications for some columns (in terms of performance or security) so it's good to filter the params before using it!_
+_However, it's a good idea in terms of performance and security to first filter the permitted params_